 The role of expectations here is intriguing to me.
 My expectation of myself as a therapist, given my model of conflict resolution, would be that the three issues above all are resolvable issues.
 They sound typical of the conflicts that the couples who have come to me have been stuck on.
 They have come to therapy to get the issues resolved, and I expect my conflict resolution map to enable me to guide them through this resolution process.

-In my book From Conflict to Resolution I define two roles of a therapist.
+In my book From Conflict to Resolution I define three roles of a therapist.
 Besides being a healer of negative emotional states like depression, anxiety and anger, the therapist is a mediator who guides clients to resolution of their conflicts and a coach who teaches couples how to traverse the territory from conflict to resolution on their own.

 Here's some possible ways the conflict resolution might go on the three case examples you list above: